karmab/kcli/docs/index.rst

 Basic functionality
 ~~~~~~~~~~~~~~~~~~~

-You can expose through web a single plan with ``kcli expose`` so that others can make use of some infrastructure you own without having to deal with kcli themseleves.
+You can expose a given plan in a web fashion with ``kcli expose`` so that others can make use of some infrastructure you own without having to deal with kcli themseleves.

-The user will be presented with a simple UI with a listing of the current vms of the plan and buttons allowing to either delete the plan or reprovision it.
+The user will be presented with a simple UI with a listing of the current vms of the plan and buttons allowing to either get info on the plan, delete or reprovision it.

 To expose your plan (with an optional list of parameters):